About Equestrian Performance

 Now … this equestrian pair, with their rich and varied histories, are writing a new chapter for themselves in the Pacific Northwest as they welcome clients to Equestrian Performance.
 They are proud of their facility at Shelburne Farms, and feel that they have everything they need to provide outstanding care for the horses.
 Ann’s goal is to work with juniors and raise the level of Zone 9 to be a real force in the horse show world.

-Located in Monroe, Washington
+Located in Carnation, Washington

 Equestrian Performance is based at Cheval Hill.
 The facility provides a magnificent setting with all amenities needed for quality care.